crown-of-napoleon/Florist-Database/README.md

 The quantity item can be added or decreased by 1 by clicking the respective button.
 It serves to modify the quantity available for a specific flower.

 ### Routes
-- `POST /`: Creates a new note
+- `POST /`: Creates a new flower item
-- `GET /`: Retrieves all notes
+- `GET /`: Retrieves all flower items
-- `DELETE /:id`: Deletes a note by ID
+- `DELETE /:id`: Deletes an item by ID
+- `PATCH /:id`: Modify the quantity of a flower entry by ID

 ## API Endpoints
 ### POST /
-- Creates a new note
+- Creates a new entry
 - Request Body:

 {
-"title": "Note Title",
+"title": "Flower Title",
+"price": "FLower Price",
+"quantity": "Flower Quantity",
 "content": "Note Content"
 }